kexiZeroing/FE-Learning-notes/doc/start-js-stack-project.md

 ## Start a modern front-end project
 Create `index.js` and `index.html` files within a folder.
 Assuming that you have node.js installed, go ahead and install `yarn` and run `yarn init` command on your project’s repository.
 Alternatively, you can use `npm`.
 After running `yarn init` or `npm init`, just follow the instructions on the CLI and you should end up with a file called `package.json`.

 Then let’s bring a web application bundler.
-We want `parcel` in our project, so install it as a development dependency by running `yarn add parcel-bundler --dev` or `npm install parcel-bundler -- save-dev`.
+We want `parcel` in our project, so install it as a development dependency by running `yarn add parcel-bundler --dev` or `npm install parcel-bundler --save-dev`.
 Once parcel has been added to our project, we can simply run `parcel index.html` and parcel will serve the file on its built-in development server on port 1234.
 We can add a `start` script to our `package.json` and simply run `yarn start` or `npm start`.

 Let’s move on and add Sass support to our project.
 To do so using parcel, we run `yarn add node-sass --dev`.
 We can create a file called `index.scss`.
 To make it works, we need to reference it.
-Go to the `index.js` file and import it using a relative path like `import './index.scss`.
+Go to the `index.js` file and import it using a relative path like `import './index.scss'`.

 > Sass has two syntaxes.
 The older syntax is known as SASS (with `.sass` extention).
 Instead of brackets and semicolons, it uses the indentation of lines to specify blocks.
 The most commonly used is SCSS (with `.scss` extention).
 SCSS is a superset of CSS syntax, so every valid CSS is a valid SCSS as well.